 On this page you will find a variety of services that offer support locally, nationally and online.

 As a school we take mental health and wellbeing very seriously and we are leading the way in highlighting this area.
-We are proud to announce we now have two members of staff who are now accredited in Youth Mental Health First Aid.
+We are proud to announce we now have four members of staff who are now accredited in Youth Mental Health First Aid.
 We are also working towards a Wellbeing award, which will demonstrate how wellbeing and mental health in our pupils, staff and parents are at the forefront of our school's vision of leading a mentally healthy school.

 Click on the blue headings for more information on that particular service.